bmacnaughton/simple-bench/README.md

 all the information from the summary as well as the following:

 - garbage collection stats
-- group stats
+- raw
-  - the time group's execution
+  - the time for each group's execution
   - the mean of the group run times
   - the standard deviation of the group run times
   - and the mean per iteration (mean divided by group iterations)